-Delaware Energy Institute will lead UD’s RAPID projects, focusing on catalysis and reactors, and also will be involved in other dimensions of RAPID’s research and development agenda led by other universities.
+The University of Delaware was quickly tapped to lead major research projects for RAPID, and our research continues to play an important role in the effort to double U.S. energy productivity by 2030.
+The Delaware Energy Institute leads UD’s RAPID projects, focusing on catalysis and reactors, and is also involved in other dimensions of RAPID’s research and development agendas led by other universities.